 Deaf History Month is a time to commemorate and recognize the accomplishments of people who hard of hearing and deaf.
-It spans two months, March 13 to April 15, to include three significant days for the Deaf community:
+Currently it is celebrated during April.
+It formerly spanned two months, March 13 to April 15, to include three significant days for the Deaf community:

 April 15, 1817